Bruce Lindsay (broadcaster)

-Richard Bruce Lindsay (born 1950) was the most senior male anchor for weeknight broadcasts of the news on KSL TV in Salt Lake City, Utah from 2007 until his retirement in May 2012.
+Richard Bruce Lindsay (born 1950) is an American broadcaster who was the most senior male anchor for weeknight broadcasts of the news on KSL TV in Salt Lake City, Utah, from 2007 until his retirement in May 2012.
 He was awarded an Emmy for his coverage of the 1980 Democratic National Convention.
 Lindsay retired from his position with KSL to serve as a mission president for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Australia.

 Biography

 Lindsay is the son of Richard P. Lindsay and his wife, the former Marian Bangerter.
-He was born in San Francisco.
+He was born in San Francisco, California.
 At about the age of 20, he served as a missionary for the LDS Church in French Polynesia.
 He has a degree in broadcasting from Brigham Young University and an MBA from the University of Utah.
-Lindsay is also the author of The Hometown Weekly: Good News For a Change.
+Lindsay is also the author of The Hometown Weekly: Good News For a Change and the picture book The Christmas List of Richard Lindsay.

 Lindsay joined KSL as a reporter in 1978 from KABC-TV in Los Angeles.
 Within a year, he was promoted to co-anchor alongside Dick Nourse.
 He was awarded an Emmy for his coverage of the 1980 Democratic National Convention.
 When Nourse retired in 2007, Lindsay became the station's senior anchorman.